See the drop down window on the menu bar above to locate each vitamin.

 Vitamins are classified by their activity not by their structure.
 One vitamin can include several compounds.
 For example vitamin A includes: retinol, retinal and several carotenoids.
 Vitamin A, then, would be a generic name for compounds that perform the same types of activities in the body.
 Somewhat like the term laundry detergent signifies what different name brands do for our clothes.

-You can access each vitamin on the drop down menu from the menu at the top of the page.
+You can access each vitamin from the menu on the side of the page.